ECCC-ASTD-MRD/librmn/src/fst/README.md

     character(len=4),  intent(in), optional :: nomvar
     character(len=12), intent(in), optional :: etiket
     type(meta), intent(in), optional :: metadata
+    logical,    intent(in), optional :: ip1_all, ip2_all, ip3_all !< Whether we want to match any IP encoding
     type(fst_query) :: query
 end function new_query